 If you are a citizen of a country that can visit the Schengen zone without a visa, then you may travel visa-free and apply for your national visa / residence permit from within the country you wish to stay in long-term.

 Malta Schengen Visa Purposes

 One of the most well-known reasons for visiting the Schengen zone is for tourism.
 However there are many reasons you can list as your travel purpose on your application such as:

 Visiting Family or Friends.

 Business - Many individuals travel to and from the Schengen nations on a regular basis for business.

 An appointment must be scheduled to lodge your application, but first we will check the availability and advise accordingly.
 You must gather a selection of required documentation to prove you have sufficient financial means to support yourself, as well as evidence of your accommodation and flights to and from the country.
-We can ensure your visa application goes smoothly, however, entrance to the Schengen zone is not guaranteed by approved Visa Applications.
+We can ensure your visa application goes smoothly, however, entrance to the Schengen zone is not guaranteed.

 Because interview wait periods vary by location, season, and visa type, you should apply for your visa as soon as possible.
-Examine the appointment wait time at the place where you’ll be applying.
+We will advise on the appointment wait time at the place where you’ll be applying.

 Schengen visas are utilised by business persons, tourists, speciality workers, and students who want to stay in Malta for a limited time for specific travel purposes.
 Those who apply for a Schengen visa must show the Visa Application Centre that they intend to leave the Schengen Zone at the end of their temporary stay.